Relativistic fluids from relativistic dust

 We want to find the stress-energy-momentum tensor for a small volume $\Delta V$ of a perfect fluid.

-Because tensors components of the same inertial reference frame are additive, our method of attack is as follows:
+Because extensive quantities of the same inertial reference frame are additive, our method of attack is as follows:

 - Find the stress-energy-momentum tensor of each constituent particle in their respective rest frames.